2sic/app-employees-directory/readme.md

 | Bootstrap 4         | ✅    |
 | Bootstrap 5         | ✔️    | Works well, but not optimized

-## Customize the app
+## Customize the App

-TODO: 2dm

-The Employees Directory App has an important app setting which you can configure with the ["Change Google Maps API Key" checklist](https://azing.org/2sxc/r/XTj19dNS).
+This App uses Google-Maps, and you will need to use your own (free) Maps API key.
+See the ["change Google Maps API Key" checklist](https://azing.org/2sxc/r/ApSwlItl).

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)

-## Screenshots
+## History

-Read more about it in the [App Catalog](https://2sxc.org/en/apps/app/employee-directory-app-v3)
+* v4 2021-10
+    * Updated to standard v12
+    * no more jQuery